caoccao/swc4j/docs/tutorials/tutorial_01_run_typescript.md

 System.out.println(output.getCode());
 ```

 * The output is as follows.
-As you can see, the TypeScript code is transpiled into JavaScript code with the source map inlined.
+As we can see, the TypeScript code is transpiled into JavaScript code with the source map inlined.

 ```js
 /*********************************************